-Awareness of the Nuclear Industry and the attraction to being able to work in the sector is on the rise.
-However, google “nuclear engineering apprenticeships” and are pretty difficult to find if you don’t know where to look for.
-We have put together a list of the top ones available with further detail provided for a number of them.
+Awareness of the Nuclear Industry and the attraction of working in the sector are on the rise.
+However, google “nuclear engineering apprenticeships” and are pretty tricky to find if you don’t know where to look for them.
+We have put together a list of the top ones available with further detail for a number of them.

-Have a look through the list, have a look in more detail at the ones that interest you, watch the associated YouTube videos and then check out the list of where to find roles at the bottom on the article.
+Have a look through the list, look in more detail at the ones that interest you, watch the associated YouTube videos and then check out the list of where to find roles at the bottom of the article.

 The list of top 47 Nuclear Engineering Apprenticeships is: